How to Respond to Insensitive Comments & Questions as a Christian Widow

 You don't have to experience the feelings of offense just because someone says something out of line.

-That is where you become unshakable.
+Coupled with forgiveness, and that is where you become unshakable.

 Rooted.